29 Jan A Guide For Kids With Allergies

 Allergen changes during the seasons:

-- The pollen count is high when days are hot and windy.
-Generally in the Spring and Summertime is when pollen is most potent.
+• The pollen count is high when days are hot and windy.
+Generally, in the Spring and Summertime, pollen is most potent.

-Allergy symptoms are manageable for adults, but for kids with allergies, it can sometimes be stressful.
-While some allergies can change and go away over time, it is key to know how to combat them as soon as your child starts showing symptoms.
+Allergy symptoms are manageable for adults, but it can sometimes be stressful for kids with allergies.
+While some allergies can change and go away over time, knowing how to combat them as soon as your child starts showing symptoms is key.

 Here are some tips to aid your child:

 2.)
 Keep a clean house.
 Dust mites and indoor molds thrive in areas where moisture is plentiful.
-Furnishings like mattresses and pillows trap dust and mold so it’s recommended to wash your sheets weekly.
+Furnishings like mattresses and pillows trap dust and mold, as a result, washing your sheets weekly is recommended.

 3.)
 Make sure that your home is smoke-free.
 Whether it’s cigarettes, candles, or incense- smoke is bad for the lungs and nose.